jackromo/mathLibPy/README.md

         * Returns different infinities for different infinite sets
     * Sets defined as intervals
 * Infinities
-    * Comparison of different infinities
+    * Comparison of different infinities and with finite numbers

 ## Future features